Specific rules for medical devices

-According to ISO 14155, there are a number of roles with varying responsibility to allocate when planning to carry out a clinical study involving medical devices that requires a permit.
+According to ISO 14155:2020, there are a number of roles with varying responsibility to allocate when planning to carry out a clinical investigation of medical devices.

 The manufacturer is the person responsible for construction, manufacture, marking, instructions, packaging and who states the designated purpose of a medical device, and who thereafter releases the device on the market in their own name.
 It is the manufacturer who shall CE-mark the product, irrespective of who has carried out the practical manufacture.

 The sponsor is the individual or organisation responsible for starting and implementing a clinical study requiring a permit.
 It is common for the sponsor to also be the manufacturer of the medical device, but it is not a requirement.

 The sponsor has overall responsibility for the implementation of the study, and is responsible for issues such as:

 - planning and implementation of the clinical study

 - any contracting of subcontractors for tasks and functions

 A full description of the sponsor’s role and responsibility is available in ISO 14155:2020.

 The principal investigator is the person responsible for the implementation of a clinical study at a clinic.
 If the study is conducted at several clinics, there shall be a principal investigator at each site.
 The principal investigator shall have documented education and experience within the area the medical device is to be used in.
 The competence needs for the principal investigator shall be assessed based on the area of use of the device.

 The full description of the role of the responsible examiner can be found in ISO 14155: 2020.